RallyHackathon/PortfolioForecast/README.md

 ## Overview

+Portfolio Forecast uses the historical throughput for all of your teams to estimate when portfolio items will complete, and also highlight portfolio items that are at risk for missing their planned end date.

 ## License

-AppTemplate is released under the MIT license.
+PortfolioForecast is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK